The visual acuity test

 Visual acuity test results are reported using a scale in tenths or twentieths.
 The value of 10/10 and 20/20 is what a person with the highest visual acuity gets, but it only represents one aspect of vision and does not include other elements, such as depth perception, peripheral vision and colour blindness.

-One of the most common causes of visual impairment are refractive errors, such as myopia and hypermetropia.
 Other causes of visual impairment include astigmatism, amblyopia (or 'lazy eye'), retinal detachment, macular degeneration, ischaemia, cataracts, glaucoma, corneal abrasion or other traumatic injuries.
-Visual acuity testing is essential in ophthalmological examinations because many of these conditions can be identified early, allowing early therapeutic intervention.

 When the visual acuity test is performed